 Strategic partnerships create opportunities for all in a planned and sustainable way.
 The LEP is committed to working with partners both within the Marches, the wider Midlands and across LEP and border areas for the benefit of the people who live and work here.

-Marches LEP Chairman Graham Wynn sits on the LEP Network Management Board, representing the West Midlands group of six LEPs.
-The Network sees all 38 of the UK partnerships come together on areas of shared importance, to work with Government, and share knowledge and good practice.
+The LEP Network sees all 38 of the UK partnerships come together on areas of shared importance, to work with Government, and share knowledge and good practice.

 Find out more about The LEP Network here